segmentio/segment-docs/src/connections/functions/index.md

 ![](images/functions-overview.png)

 > info ""
-> Functions is scoped for your specific workspace.
+> Functions are scoped to your specific workspace.
 If you're a technology partner looking to build a new integration to be published on Segment's catalog, please read our [Developer Center documentation](https://segment.com/docs/partners/).

 ## What can you do with Functions?